Wonga have rebranded to appeal to more middle class customers - but the product remains the same.Read more »

 Compare the best deals on money

-- Loan repayments can be spread over 1 to 5 years
+- Spread repayments over a period of 1 to 5 years

 Cashback on your household bills and interest on your balance